acadadev/rosrider_doc/05_PARAMETERS/README.md

 These values determine how aggressively the motor corrects errors between the target velocity and the actual velocity.

  - `LEFT_KP` / `RIGHT_KP` Determines the immediate reaction to the current error.
-A higher value provides a faster response but may cause oscillation
+A higher value provides a faster response but may cause oscillation.
- - `LEFT_KI` / `RIGHT_KI` Accumulates past errors to eliminate steady-state offset, ensuring the motor reaches the exact target speed over time
+ - `LEFT_KI` / `RIGHT_KI` Accumulates past errors to eliminate steady-state offset, ensuring the motor reaches the exact target speed over time.
- - `LEFT_KD` / `RIGHT_KD` Predicts future error based on the rate of change, acting as a damper to reduce overshoot and oscillation
+ - `LEFT_KD` / `RIGHT_KD` Predicts future error based on the rate of change, acting as a damper to reduce overshoot and oscillation.

 __Output Constraints & Saturation__